 I first made these Lucky Charms Marshmallow Treats a few years ago for Malloree’s old softball team.
 Aptly named the Shamrock’s, Mal and I thought these would be a fun treat for after the game along with green apple Gatorade.
 Back then I spread the mixture out evenly on a larger rimmed metal baking sheet and used a clover cookie cutter to stamp out shamrock shaped treats.
 Overachiever much?

 It wasn’t as easy as it sounds, but bruised palms aside, they did turn out.

 This St. Patrick’s Day I wanted to share my recipe so you can make these fun treats!
-Whether your bringing a treat in for a classroom party, packing them in your kids lunch or you just love the cereal like I do, these sweet treats will put a smile on everyone’s face.
+Whether you’re bringing a treat in for a classroom party, packing them in your kids lunch or you just love the cereal like I do, these sweet treats will put a smile on everyone’s face.

-Here’s what you need: 12 cups Lucky Charms cereal, which is just about a whole 20.5 ounce box.
-I separate the cereal from the cereal’s marshmallows.
+Separate the cereal from the cereal’s marshmallows.
 This helps when it comes to mixing, so the warm marshmallow mixture won’t start dissolving the cute lucky charm marshmallows.
 It doesn’t take as long to separate them as you’d think and will make a difference in your Lucky Charms marshmallow treats.

 In a large pot, melt the butter over low heat.